sharetribe/flex-docs/src/docs/concepts-development/microcopy/index.md

 You can add one or more microcopy key-value pairs in JSON format into the Microcopy field.
-You can copy them from the linked microcopy resources in the FTW templates, or your existing marketplace microcopy file.
+You can copy them from the linked microcopy resources in the template, or your existing marketplace microcopy file.

 ![Add microcopy key-value pairs](./microcopy_console.png)